Isley Field

 The Japanese As Lito Field power plant.

 This bunker was originally Japanese.
 The 2,000 pound bombs used for the Japanese attack on Guam were stored here.
-Notice the track on the roof used to move the bombs in and out of the bunker.
 After the Battle of Saipan, American bombs were stored here for the attack on Japan.

 Several of these Japanese bunkers survived the battle and were put to use by the American military.
 Notice the 1944 sign painted on the side: "ISLEY FIELD BASE COMMAND" and below that possibly added after WWII: "TYPHOON SHELTER".
 Today these bunkers are still being used as government offices.

-2 comments:
+10 comments:

 Sofía said...